shaloo/docs.arcana/includes/text-snippets/latest-auth-rn.md

 ---

 There are **no usage changes** in this release.
-To migrate to the latest release, re-install and upgrade to the latest SDKs.
+To migrate to the latest release, re-install the SDK.
+If you're using the Gasless feature, ensure the gas tank has enough balance to cover ERC-20 token transfer fees.
+Otherwise, users may incur gas charges for whitelisted operations.

+{% include "./text-snippets/gl_limitations.md" %}

 ## Get Started